TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 8/1 Corinthians 8.2.md

 ---

-If any man thinketh that he knoweth anything, he knoweth not yet as he ought to know;
+But if anyone thinks that he knows anything, he doesn't yet know as he ought to know.